Salvador, Brazil: A complete travel guide with the top things to do

 Memorial e Fundação Pierre Verger

-Pierre Verger was a French photographer and an anthropologist extremely important for studying and recording Afro-Brazilian culture, especially the religious aspects of candomblé.
+Pierre Verger was a French photographer and anthropologist who was extremely important for studying and recording Afro-Brazilian culture, especially the religious aspects of candomblé.
 Want to know more about his work?
-Visit the Pierre Verger Memorial or the Galeria do Pelourinho for free.
+You can visit the Pierre Verger Memorial or the Galeria do Pelourinho free of charge.

 LMTM tip: I recommend the book Orixás by Pierre Verger.